mcjazzyfunky/archived-php-logging/README.md

 In the best case (maybe for 75% of all applications) you just have to write four lines of PHP code to make "php-logging" run propertly in your application.<br>
-If having only one log file is fine for you but you would like a different text output format for the log entries or just pass the log parameters directly to the underlying logging system (maybe 15% of all cases) you have to write those four lines plus one closure.<br>
+If 'having only one log file' is fine for you but you would like a different text output format for the log entries or just pass the log parameters directly to the underlying logging system (maybe 15% of all cases) you have to write those four lines plus one closure.<br>